hoesler/k8s-cloud-playground/README.md

      * Adapt `project_name` if you feel like it.
 It will create a project of this name in DO and be used as a prefix for names in AWS (so it should not be too long).
 Also, this will be the name of the cluster.
      * Configure sensible `admin_cidrs` for the network you are sitting in.
 You can simply use your [current.public.IP.address](https://www.whatsmyip.org/)/32 , e.g. 123.123.123.123/32, or use a broader range if it might get reassigned dynamically.
      * Choose the size of your cluster by commenting out some of the nodes from the example.
 It might be a good idea to start with 1 master and 1 worker.
 You can change the cluster size anytime later.
 VM sizes are defined in [do/data.tf](do/data.tf) and [aws/data.tf](aws/data.tf).
-  2. Edit `clusters.tf` to comment out the cluster you would like to start: `do_cluster` or `aws_cluster`.
+  2. Copy `clusters.tf.template` to `clusters.tf` and comment out the cluster you would like to start: `do_cluster` or `aws_cluster`.
 Also check if the `region` is suitable for you.
 The AWS cluster has an extra `owner_tag` parameter because it will add an `Owner` tag to most resources.
 Useful if, like in my case, you are sharing the AWS account.
-  3. Edit `outputs.tf` and uncomment the outputs from the cluster you are using.
+  3. Copy `outputs.tf.template` to `outputs.tf` and uncomment the outputs from the cluster you are using.
 The `init_cluster.sh` script depends on these.
 I could have done some `try()` trickery here, I guess.

 ## Deploy the cluster